Tarporley High School: Buildings

-In the summer of 2018 F Block was refurbished.
+In the summer of 2018 D Block was refurbished.

-In the summer of 2021 Tarporley Library, which was situated on the ground floor of D Block, was converted into a new canteen area.
-The new canteen accommodated the growing number of pupils, and helped to separate students from different year-groups during the COVID-19 pandemic.

-Tarporley library was moved to the front of C Block within the same summer.

 Academic performance

 In 1998 it received the best A-level results for comprehensives in the country, at a time when it had 800 boys and girls.
 It had the 8th-highest level of attainment at GCSE and A-level in Cheshire in 2007 according to The Times newspaper.

 The school attained an average A-level point of 883.5 and 70 percent at GCSE in 2007.

 In 2005 OfSTED inspectors judged the school to be good with some excellent features and to have improved since the previous inspection.